isabella232/airavata-docs/PGA-Installation.md

 ## <a name="PGAUbuntuOS"></a>PGA  Installation on Ubuntu OS
 //http://tecadmin.net/install-java-8-on-centos-rhel-and-fedora/
 ### Pre-Installations
-1. To install dependencies use commands in https://vpsineu.com/blog/how-to-install-laravel-on-a-centos-7-vps/ In the command avoid installing mysql and mariaDB
+1. To install dependencies use commands in <a href="http://www.dev-metal.com/install-laravel-4-ubuntu-12-04-lts/"><Ubuntu Installation</a>
+In the command avoid installing mysql and mariaDB
 2. Enable the appropriate extensions: navigate to php.ini
 	<pre><code>sudo vi /etc/php.ini</code></pre>